deleterium/DASC-for-Signum/Assembly-syntax.md

 ```
     NOP
 ```
-This program will execute the no-operation instruction and then exit.
-All programs will end if there is no instuction or if they jump to an address without code.
+This program will execute the no-operation instruction and then return the the VM contract (RST or reset).
+All programs will end with a reset if there is no instuction or if they jump to an address without code.

 ### Simple infinite loop
 ```
 loop:
     BA loop
 ```
 Execute the instruction branch always, then jump to it again.
+This program will never return the command to the VM contract.

 ### Countdown from 10 to zero
 ```